SchoolOfCode/bc16-w6-hackathon-make-a-codewars-challenge-JakFoster/README.md

 - I could have set an easier or more achievable target for my first MVP, and built the project further from there
 - I have a tendency to jump straight to code, and I should have spent more time in the planning stages
 - Themed and wordy Katas can be offputting to some people - I've definitely skipped a few like that myself.
 Sometimes the best katas are the most simple and vaguely instructed ones.
-- My test coverage may not be sufficient and cover edge cases I haven't considered
+- My test coverage is not sufficient and doesn't cover certain edge cases
 - The challenge may be overcomplicated and too difficult to come to grips with

 ## 💍Feedback